 UK Adolescent Behavioral Health, located in Lexington, Ky, is a 10-bed inpatient program that offers a personal, structured environment for adolescents with mental illness or behavioral health problems.
-The following information provides an overview of our program and hopefully will answer many of the questions you might have.
-The unit’s team of psychiatrists, social workers, a psychologist and nurses work together to identify the cause of behavioral problems and provide treatment.
+The following information provides an overview of our program and answers many of the questions you may have.
+The unit’s team of psychiatrists, nurses and staff work together to identify the cause of the behavioral problems and provide treatment.

-UK Adolescent Behavioral Health is the only facility in the Bluegrass region that has Patient Safety Specialists on the unit 24/7.
-The safety specialists provide a safe and secure environment for the patient’s recovery.
+UK Adolescent Behavioral Health is the only facility in the Bluegrass region that has patient safety companions on the unit at all times.
+The safety companions provide a safe and secure environment for the patient’s recovery.
 They are also trained to monitor at-risk patients who need constant one-on-one supervision.
-Patient treatment and safety of are our main concerns.
+Patient treatment and safety are our main concerns.
 We are here to give you peace of mind.

 If you are concerned about the behavior of an adolescent in your life, call 800-766-COPE (2673) for a pre-admission assessment today.